Tongkat Ali Frequently Asked Questions (FAQ)

 In general, Tongkat Ali root contains quassinoids and alkaloids.
 The bio-active compounds in Tongkat Ali root contains eurycomanone, glycosaponin, polysaccharide and protein.
 The root is the only portion of the plant that is potent and widely used in various wellness applications.

-Tongkat Ali is one of the most functional and versatile herbs that is used in many applications.
-From functional food, supplements and performance ingredients used in pre-workout drinks, Tongkat Ali is the leading herbal ingredient in the market since its commercialization in early 2000.
+Tongkat Ali is one of the most functional herbs that is used in many applications since its modern-day discovery.

 Here are three common applications of Tongkat Ali: